Citation, DOI and article data

-The renal pelvis is formed by all the major calyces.
-An extarenal pelvis usually appears dilated giving a false indication of an obstructive pathology.
-Subsequent investigation with CT, usually clarifies the false interpretation on ultrasound.
+An extrarenal pelvis usually appears dilated, erroneously suggesting obstructive pathology.
+Subsequent investigation with CT usually clarifies a false interpretation on ultrasound.

 - 1. Dunnick R, Sandler C, Newhouse J. Textbook of Uroradiology.
 Lippincott Williams & Wilkins.
 (2012) ISBN:1451109164.
 Read it at Google Books - Find it at Amazon